 The process of making small batch refrigerator jam is incredibly easy, quick, and versatile for any fruit or flavor combination.
-Use this base recipe to make strawberry, raspberry, blueberry, blackberry, peach, or numerous other flavor combinations of jam!
+Use this base recipe to make strawberry, raspberry, blueberry, blackberry, peach, or other delicious flavors of jam!

 Refrigerator Jam on a Biscuit